ak47sc/Life-skills-repo/Learning Process.md

 ### Question 5
 #### What are some of the actions you can take going forward to improve your learning process?
+- Writing all the sub-topics in a technology and learning them one by one
+- Commit the office hours fully to learning the skills without distractions
+- Put my phone aside from all social media apps
+- Follow active and diffused modes of thinking